APPLS: Evaluating Evaluation Metrics for Plain Language Summarization

 \section{Additional perturbation results for PLABA}

 We present full perturbation results on PLABA \citep{attal2023dataset} in Figure~\ref{fig:plaba_linechart_auto}.
-The trends for many perturbations are in the same direction as in CELLS.
-While many metrics now show a desirable reversed trend to simplification (increasing), we point out that this is inconsistent performance relative to CELLS and is due to the high $n$-gram overlap between the hypothesis and targets in this case (we perturb by replacing source sentences with round-trip translated target sentences to form hypotheses, which only introduces minor lexical variation).
+Trends for many perturbations are in the same direction as in CELLS.
+While many metrics now show a desirable reversed trend to simplification (increasing), we point out that this is inconsistent performance relative to CELLS and is due to the high $n$-gram overlap between the candidate summaries and targets in this case (we perturb by replacing source sentences with round-trip translated target sentences to form the candidate summary, which only introduces minor lexical variation).
 Adding text, especially definitions, dramatically decreases many of these metrics due to the similar lengths of source and target texts in PLABA, again pointing to the $n$-gram and length sensitivities of most of these metrics.

 The impact of simplification perturbations on lexical features in the PLABA dataset is shown in Figure~\ref{fig:lexical_feature_plaba}.
 Most trends are similar to CELLS, though paragraph length increases with higher perturbation percentage.
-In PLABA's target construction scheme, the target simplified texts are slightly longer than the source abstracts.
+In PLABA's target construction scheme, the target simplified texts length (244) are similar to the source abstracts (240).